nehgov/usa_territory_topojson/README.md

 - `geoalbersuster.js`

 The first two scripts are general libraries for working with D3 and topojson files.
-The third file contains the scripts necessary for projecting the maps with the key function:
+The third file contains the scripts necessary for projecting the unprojected maps with the key function:

 ``` javascript
 const projection = geoAlbersUsaTerritories.geoAlbersUsaTerritories()